comountainclimber/comountainclimber.github.io/_posts/2016-4-23-traversing-a-graph.md

 title: Traversing nested JSON using recursion
 ---

-Leveraging a recursive algorithm is the best way to create maintainable code when performing logic on a graph.
+In this post I will look at a simple use case of depth first search in JavaScript when performing logic on a graph.

-Recently, I ran into the challenge of trying to perform some simple string maniuplation on some JSON that had a repeated nested structure.
+Recently, I ran into the challenge of trying to perform simple string maniuplation on some JSON that had a repeated nested structure.
 For our purposes lets use the following as our working example which replicates the structure of the graph I was dealing with:

 <pre>
 var data = {